DJ Hell: 1990s

+In the early 1990s, DJ Hell was resident DJ at Germany's first afterhours club Babalu Club in Munich.
 In 1991, Hell was instrumental in establishing Peter Wacha's label Disko B, and until 1996 was closely involved as A&R. The label's first release in 1991, Silicon Soul’s track Who Needs Sleep Tonight was licensed by Hell, who produced a remix for the b-side: The DJ G. Hell Remix.
 To sign the contract with the New York band, he flew to New York City.
 Disko B Records was launched for the release.

 Hell's first self-produced single, My Definition of House Music (on R&S) became a club hit in 1992 with over 100,000 records sold, drawing recognition to DJ Hell among the first generation of Techno DJs who also released records.

 During his time with Disko B and until 1997, DJ Hell was also a resident DJ at Ultraschall, Munich's first pure techno club, located on the site of the former Munich-Riem Airport and later at the former Pfanni factory compound Kunstpark Ost.
 During the 1990s DJ Hell had further residencies in Berlin, at E-Werk and WMF, from 1992 at Tresor, and in the 2000s at Watergate.

 Parallel to his A&R work in Munich, in 1992 DJ Hell became A&R manager for the label Logic Records in Frankfurt, and in the same year compiled the world's first trance compilation, Logic Trance.

 In 1993 he lived for a year in New York City, where was booked as a resident DJ at Limelight, together with Jeff Mills.
 In 1994 DJ Hell moved to Berlin and worked for the record store Hard Wax.
 Hell's debut album Geteert & Gefedert (Tarred & Feathered) was released on Disko B in 1994.
 In 1995, he moved back to Bavaria.

 That same year, Hell was the only German DJ to be invited to be on a John Peel Session, including a radio interview, in London.
 The session was released that year on Disko B.